Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

         versionName: "master.1"  #Specify the tag of your image.
 ```

-##2.
+###2.
 Define `app_options`.

-* **Description:** `app_options` represents the options of the application container.
+* **Description:** `app_options` is a [dockerOptions](/platform/workflow/resource/dockeroptions/#dockeroptions) resource
+that represents the options of the application container.
 Here we demonstrate setting container options such as setting the memory to 1024MB and exposing port 80.
 Shippable platform supports a vast repertoire of container and orchestration platform options and the complete list can be found [here](/platform/workflow/resource/dockeroptions/#dockeroptions).
 * **Required:** No.
 * **Defaults:**
 If no options are specified, the platform sets the following default options -